ray-x/dotfiles/README.md

 * ALE

-  Well, I am still using ALE and configure lots of lint tool with it.
-It is good to find something compiler missing.
+  Well, I am still using ALE and configure lint tools with it.
+It is good to find something compiler missed.

 * Programming support:

-  YCM (used to be my favourite, only for C++ and python now), but I am using lsp more offen now, primary using nvim-lsp for autocomplete and syntax check. vim-go(for go testing, highlight, gopls disabled), vsnipt, emmet-vim, tagbar/vista, and some language specific plugins (e.g html, js/ts, swift),  tree-sitter with some cool AST highlight.
+  YCM (used to be my favourite, only for C++ and python now), but I am using lsp more offen now, primary using nvim-lsp for autocomplete and syntax check. vim-go(for go testing, highlight, gopls disabled), vsnipt, emmet-vim, Vista(function list with lsp), and some language specific plugins (e.g html, js/ts, swift),  tree-sitter with some cool AST highlight.

 * Debug: